Ridge Regression Surrogates

 Description

-This technique approximates a complex model by training a ridge regression (a linear model with L2 regularization) on the original model's predictions.
-The ridge regression serves as a global surrogate that balances fidelity and interpretability, capturing the main linear relationships that the complex model learned while ignoring noise due to regularization.
+This technique approximates a complex model by training a ridge regression (a linear model with L2 regularisation) on the original model's predictions.
+The ridge regression serves as a global surrogate that balances fidelity and interpretability, capturing the main linear relationships that the complex model learned whilst ignoring noise due to regularisation.
+This approach is particularly useful when stakeholders need to understand the overall behaviour of a complex model through transparent linear coefficients.

 Example Use Cases